python/cpython/Doc/library/xml.etree.elementtree.rst

    representation.
 The main restrictions regard the placement of namespace declarations, the ordering of attributes, and ignorable whitespace.

-   This function takes an XML data string (*xml_data*) or a file-like object (*from_file*) as input, converts it to the canonical form, and writes it out using the *out* file(-like) object, if provided, or returns it as a text string if not.
+   This function takes an XML data string (*xml_data*) or a file path or file-like object (*from_file*) as input, converts it to the canonical form, and writes it out using the *out* file(-like) object, if provided, or returns it as a text string if not.
 The output file receives text, not bytes.
 It should therefore be opened in text mode with ``utf-8`` encoding.

    Typical uses::